Getting Into The Game

 Studies show that for kids living with Autism Spectrum Disorder (ASD), regular exercise has many benefits.
 We’re conducting research using a new assessment tool to better understand and identify the movement skills required to support their participation in physical activity and sport.

-We need kids aged 6-17 years old living with ASD to visit our Regency Park office for 2 sessions to take part in running, jumping, weaving and fun ball games for up to 60 minutes.
+We need kids aged 6-17 years old living with ASD to visit our office in Regency Park or St Marys for 2 sessions to take part in running, jumping, weaving and fun ball games for up to 60 minutes.

 Your participation will help support other kids living with ASD to receive the required support services to be included in school and community sports activities.